Vacaria: Attractions

 Venue of the International Crioulo Rodeo (Rodeio Crioulo Internacional), one of the most important demonstrations of the gaucho culture, the city has also other attractions, such as the Fazenda do Socorro and the beautiful stone-built Cathedral of Our Lady of the Olive Tree.

-On top of the natural attractions such as the beautiful sceneries like the valley of the Pelotas River or the Parque das Cachoeiras, Vacaria has other interesting cultural attractions, like the city museum, the Atelier Livre, the public market, the center of craftwork and the Casa do Povo, the only work of the famous architect Oscar Niemeyer in Rio Grande do Sul.
+In addition to natural attractions such as the valley of the Pelotas River and the Parque das Cachoeiras, Vacaria has cultural attractions including the city museum, the Atelier Livre, the public market, the center of craftwork and the Casa do Povo, the only work of the architect Oscar Niemeyer in Rio Grande do Sul.
 Vacaria is also known for the production of a cheese based on the method of the Italian cheese Grana Padano.